Local Leaders with Global Agendas – Mayor Skoog, Overland Park

 This is not about saving the world through climate action or else they wouldn’t be tearing down thousands of trees and raping the earth for their global warehouses and industrial-scale solar facilities.
 Nor would they be destroying all things American-made in favor of a global supply chain (that leaves a massive carbon footprint in container shipping and transporting.)
 This is a political infiltration in order to implement the socialist/Marxist global agenda of totalitarian control while silencing the will of the people.
 This is an attack on our republic.

-In a time when the radical left is increasingly promoting socialism, eroding personal freedom for collective ideologies, and promoting hatred for the history and values of the United States of America and the republic, shouldn’t we be pushing back against local public servants who continue to immerse themselves in the global agenda?
+In a time when the radical left is increasingly promoting socialism, eroding personal freedom for collective ideologies, and promoting hatred for the history and values of the United States of America and the Republic, shouldn’t we be pushing back against local public servants who continue to immerse themselves in the global agenda?

 As we allow our representatives to become indoctrinated by the ideologies of these schools, global covenants, and metropolitan planning organizations that are designed to change the trajectory of our country, it is only setting us up for the destruction of our freedom.